 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Lots of commercial guinea pig food contains seeds along with pellets, and to humans, the seeds look like the most appetizing part of the mix.
-But are sunflower seeds safe for guinea pigs?
-The short answer is, no, sunflower seeds are not safe for your guinea pig, and you should avoid giving them to your piggy entirely.
-We’ll go over everything you need to know about sunflower seeds in your guinea pig’s diet, why it appears in some food even though it isn’t safe, and some healthy alternatives.
+The short answer is that while sunflower seeds aren’t toxic for guinea pigs, you should avoid giving them to your piggy.
+We’ll go over everything you need to know about sunflower seeds in your guinea pig’s diet, why it appears in some food, and a few healthy alternatives.

 divider-guineapigWhy Aren’t Sunflower Seeds Safe?